meezaan/paradoxes.life/_posts/2023-07-09-the-myth-of-the-full-stack-developer.md

 Etymologically, the word _myth_ in English comes from the Greek word _mythos_, which means "report" or "tale" or "true narrative", referring not only to the means by which it was transmitted but also to its being rooted in *T*ruth.
-Of course, as time unfolds and we stumble upon the profanity that modern times brings with it, we have come to associate the word _myth_ with something that is false, or something that is not true.
+Of course, as time unfolds and we stumble upon the profanity that modernity brings with it, we have come to associate the word _myth_ with something that is false, or something that is not true.
 But that is not what it means.
 In fact, a modern dictionary gives 2 meanings for the word myth:

   1. A traditional story, especially one concerning the early history of a people or explaining some natural or social phenomenon, and typically involving supernatural beings or events.